-The effect we want to achieve is to add a small icon to all links pointing to non-this site to tell users that clicking this link will take you away from this site.
-This is an external link.
-Of course, this may be achieved through more complex JavaScript, but we can now achieve this function through CSS 3 attribute selectors.
+The effect we want to achieve is to add a small icon to all links that point to this site to tell the user that clicking on this link will cause you to leave this site, which is an external link.
+Of course this may be achieved through more complex JavaScript, but we can now implement this function through CSS 3 property selectors.

 a[href^=”http:”] {